heki-11/gurobi-in-simulink/README.md

 **3. Configure Simulink**

 In Simulink, go to "Model Settings" --> "Simulation Target" --> "Additional build information".
 Then, you need to:
-  - include the path of the Gurobi library inside quotation marks "" in "Include directories"
+  - in "Include directories", include the path of the Gurobi library inside quotation marks ""
-  - Include gurobi_c++mdd2017.dll (or whatever version of VS you are using) and gurobi91.lib in "Libraries"
+  - in "Libraries", include gurobi_c++mdd2017.lib (or whatever version of VS you are using) and gurobi91.lib

 **4. MEX S-function**

-Use this command in MATLAB:
+Use this command in MATLAB to compile the S function (do not insert space between L/l and the library names):
 ```
-mex -'L{path of gurobi library} -lgurobi_c++mdd2017 -lgurobi91 {s function name}.c
+mex -'L{path of gurobi library}' -lgurobi_c++mdd2017 -lgurobi91 {s function name}.c
 ```
 If compiled successfully, you will get the message:
 ```